 Six Smart Meals

 • Six smart meals can be effective for those who want to maintain or gain weight.

-For a variety, you can rotate any of the liquid supplement suggestions and you can substitute favorite fruits and flavors for those suggested.
+For a variety, you can rotate any of the liquid supplement suggestions and you may substitute favorite fruits and flavors for those suggested.

+Six Smart Meals